CodeGenieApp/serverless-express/README.md

 </p>
 <p width=200>

 Starting a new software project?
-Check out Code Genie - a <a href="https://codegenie.codes">Full Stack App Generator</a> that generates source code based on your project's data model.
+Check out Code Genie - a <a href="https://codegenie.codes">Full Stack App Generator</a> that delivers a complete AWS Serverless project with source code, based on your data model.
 Including:

 1. A React Next.js Web App hosted on Amplify Hosting
 1. Serverless Express REST API running on API Gateway and Lambda